CactusGalaxy/FilamentAstrotomic/README.md

 }
 ```

-## Using locale tabs on form
+## Using locale tabs on the form

-`TranslatableTabs` extends default [`Filament\Forms\Components\Tabs`](https://filamentphp.com/docs/3.x/forms/layout/tabs) component and provides a way to create tab schema tabs for each locale.
+`TranslatableTabs` extends the default [`Filament\Forms\Components\Tabs`](https://filamentphp.com/docs/3.x/forms/layout/tabs) component and provides a way to create tab schema tabs for each locale.
 Within the `localeTabSchema` method, you can define the schema for each tab.

 You can use it in your form like this: